petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 ## ThisType&lt;T>

-Saved the best for last, or rather the most esoteric one.
+This is one of the most esoteric one of the utility types.
 This type is an exception to the rule in that it does not return a transformed type like all the other ones.
 It is used to mark the contextual `this` type.
 As such, it's just a marker interface:

 ```typescript
 interface ThisType<T> {}